joshn28/portfolio/README.md

 # Portfolio

-A place to showcase my work.
+A personal landing page to showcase my work.